Grayson, Oklahoma

 Grayson is a town in Okmulgee County, Oklahoma, United States.
-The population was 159 at the 2010 census, an increase of 18.7 percent from the figure of 134 recorded in 2000.
+The population was 127 at the 2020 census.

 History

 Grayson was originally named Wildcat and was located within the area that became McIntosh County at statehood.
 It was named for a Muscogee chief, George W. Grayson.
 The name changed when Grayson's post office was established February 10, 1902, although the legal town name remained as Wildcat into the 1960s.
 At statehood, the town had 375 residents.
 It grew slightly to 411 in 1910, then began to decline.

 The Encyclopedia of Oklahoma History and Culture indicates it was an “All-Black Town,” one of more than fifty identifiable towns and settlements created by African-Americans within the borders of the current State of Oklahoma from 1865 to 1920.

 In 1918, the border between McIntosh and Okmulgee counties was realigned, which brought Grayson into Okmulgee County.